yangdanny97/yangdanny97.github.io/_posts/2019-08-25-D3-Mapping-SF-Building-Ages.md

 By using MapShaper, a handy tool I discovered when I made a map of [Westeros](https://yangdanny97.github.io/GoT-interactive-battles-map/) a few years ago, I was able to combine the two GeoJSON files and re-export the combined file as a TopoJSON, which reduced the size to around 44mb.

-The final product can be seen below (or see a live version [here](https://yangdanny97.github.io/misc/sf_building_ages/)).
+A screenshot of the final product can be seen below (or click the link to see a live version of the [SF building ages map](https://yangdanny97.github.io/misc/sf_building_ages/)).

 ![building age in San Francisco](https://yangdanny97.github.io/misc/sf_mapping/1.png){: height="px400" width="650"}

 While the level of detail is fantastic, the irregular shapes of the buildings and the large amount of empty space actually make it harder to see trends across neighborhoods, so I wanted to try and make a version that showed this information more clearly.

 I decided to just visualize the parcels themselves without any buildings, since the parcel footprints fill more space.
-The final product was an interactive visualization that allowed users to see the year built, land use (zoning), and number of residential units for each parcel (see it live [here](https://yangdanny97.github.io/misc/sf_land_use/)).
+The final product was an interactive visualization that allowed users to see the year built, land use (zoning), and number of residential units for each parcel (see it live here: [SF land use map](https://yangdanny97.github.io/misc/sf_land_use/)).

 ![zoning in San Francisco](https://yangdanny97.github.io/misc/sf_mapping/2.png){: height="px400" width="650"}